imjoy-team/ImJoy/docs/development.md

 ![imjoy-plugin-development](assets/imjoy-architecture.png ':size=800')

- The Python Plugin Engine is connected with the ImJoy Web App through websockets and communicates with a customised remote procedure calls (RPC) based on [socket.io](https://github.com/miguelgrinberg/python-socketio).
+ The Python Plugin Engine is connected with the ImJoy Web App through websockets, and communicates with a customised remote procedure calls (RPC) based on [socket.io](https://github.com/miguelgrinberg/python-socketio).

  ### Choose a plugin environment